Saudi Arabia’s oil production cuts have tipped its economy into reverse | KRDO

 The International Monetary Fund predicts the kingdom’s GDP will grow just 0.8% for all of 2023, down from 8.7% last year.

-Saudi Arabia’s oil cuts were aimed at stabilizing global oil markets, according to Raif Weigert, Economics Director for the Middle East and North Africa at S&P Global Market Intelligence.
+Saudi Arabia’s oil cuts were aimed at stabilizing global oil markets, according to Ralf Wiegert, Economics Director for the Middle East and North Africa at S&P Global Market Intelligence.

 While other Gulf states have also come under economic pressure from cuts to oil production, the United Arab Emirates economy has continued to grow.